enkiv2/misc/README.md

 * [ncgopher](ncgopher.py): curses-based gopher client
 * [fern](fern): curses-based mastodon client modeled off usenet news readers & pine, with an emphasis on getting to 'timeline zero'
+* [stupidrss](stupidrss.sh): the stupidest possible RSS reader: parse feeds with regex & dump the links to stdout using w3m
+* [nam](nam): fall back from 'man' to other sources of documentation, like 'info', and eventually to wikipedia
+* [scrambleExif](scrambleExif.sh): scramble or falsify EXIF data like date and geolocation
+* [fake-mvgen](fake-mvgen.sh): create a new video track for a given audio track by picking random clips from a video corpus & applying random effects to them
 * [choose.sh](choose.sh): pick an arg at random
 * [extract-epub.sh](extract-epub.sh): turn an epub into a text file
 * [list-dl.sh](list-dl.sh): download a playlist from youtube with helpful numbering